Non-profit organisation: How to set up and run yours in the UK

 A business plan maps out the financial needs of your non-profit so you can decide what to spend where, and how much you'll need to raise from different income streams.

-- Marketing plan: explain how you’re going to reach your audience and build brand recognition.
+- Marketing strategy: Methods to reach your target audience and build brand recognition

-Get going with our free business plan template.
+You can get started with the free Xero business plan template.

 Fundraising, budgeting and financial transparency